frnkclsst/d3charts/README.md

 # d3charts

-## Description
+## Introduction

-Chart library based on d3
+d3Charts is a reusable chart library based on d3 and written in Typescript.

 ## Resources